marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 - Influential Points: The Residuals vs. Leverage plot shows a few high-leverage points, but they do not have a large influence on the model.

-#### 4. Results for the 2nd Question
+#### 5. Conclusions

 - **Scatter Plot Insights**: The scatter plot indicates **a positive correlation** between population density growth and GDP growth, suggesting that, on average, countries with increasing population densities tend to have higher GDP growth.
 However, the data points are widely spread around the trend line, **which signals a weak correlation**.
-Notably, Qatar and Iraq are outliers.

 - **Regression Analysis Limitations**: The low R-squared value and residuals analysis reveal that the regression model, as it stands, **cannot effectively explain the relationship between GDP growth and population density growth**.

-  **So, population density growth alone is not a strong predictor.**

-#### 5. Conclusions for the 2nd Question:

-The analysis reveals that population density growth is weakly correlated with GDP growth.
-While the scatter plot shows a positive trend, the widely scattered data points and the presence of outliers (such as Qatar and Iraq) indicate that this relationship is not strong.
-Furthermore, the low R-squared value from the regression analysis confirms that population density growth alone is not a reliable predictor of GDP growth.

-This suggests that economic growth is driven by a more complex set of factors, and focusing solely on population density growth provides limited insights.
-To better understand the drivers of GDP growth, it is essential to consider additional variables and refine the model for a more comprehensive analysis.
+  **Therefore, population density growth alone is not a strong predictor.
+Economic growth is driven by a more complex set of factors, and focusing solely on population density growth provides limited insights.
+To better understand the drivers of GDP growth, it is essential to consider additional variables and refine the model for a more comprehensive analysis.**

-### Question 3: Which factors drive economic growth (GDP)?
+## Question 3: Which factors drive economic growth (GDP)?

 The previous Regression analysis proved that population density growth explains only a small portion of the variability in GDP growth (low R-squared value).
 This suggests that while population growth might contribute to GDP growth, other factors are likely playing a much more significant role in driving economic growth.